 The key issue is the proposal.
 I haven’t seen any details on exactly what it will be, who will own it, what it will do and how etc. As soon as you’ve got that, then yes.
 It’s something we’d want to encourage, because it’s helping the Solidarity Economy, and it’s encouraging the idea of inputs and outputs, and connecting things up, and it has the potential to be more like an industrial ecology.
 So yes, I think we’d be very interested.

-So once we’ve got prodedures, rules, governance in place, or even if we’ve started trading, would you be happy to spread the word amongst the Permaculture movement?
+So once we’ve got procedures, rules, governance in place, or even if we’ve started trading, would you be happy to spread the word amongst the permaculture movement?